wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 magically double the salaries of all of our employees but of course we cannot afford that.
 When it came time to firing someone it weighed on me and I considered the implications.
-I never did it lightly, but considering the alternative they have turned out the be the correct move.
+I never did it lightly, but considering the alternative, each firing has turned out to be the correct move.
 Even with Russ, he's done much better without DockYard than he was doing with DockYard.
+Sometimes its not a good fit, I am guilty of letting things sit too long.
+I have learned to be quicker about acting upon this.

 ### Losing People

 We have so far lost just one employee, one of our DC partners Chris Gill.
 He got a job with the Department of Revenue that paid well beyond what we could afford.
-I was actually pretty proud of him that we landed it.
+I was actually pretty proud of him that he landed it.
 I have left enough jobs in my career to know that I never want to be angry at someone that has decided to leave DockYard.
 If it is time to go, it is time to go.
 Considering the number of junior developers we have been training